plrguez/fuse-od-source/Platform/readme.txt

     `B`
     Lock key.
 It's marked in blue.
-    They are used when press the `A` button over a Key and then unlocked.
+    The locked keys are used when press the `A` button over a Key and then are unlocked.
     For use in combinations of Caps Shift or Symbol Shift with other keys.
     For example: In 48k mode you can Lock key "Ss" and then press 'Cs' key to change keyboard to "Extended" mode.